andher1802/geomodelling_challenge/README.md

 # How to use this module

 This project is design to have a modular workflow.
-The way as it is design is to allow to create easy workflows located on the main_pipeline folder that reuse the methods written in the Data Collection and Data processing modules.
+This design allows users/developers to create easy workflows located in the main_pipeline folder to reuse the methods written in the Data Collection and Data processing modules.
 Currently there are 2 workflows prepared for computing the NDVI of images that intersect an input geometry and in a given period of time, and other that downloads the sentinel images that also intersect the time/region specifications.

 The workflows only use 3 methods:

-1. prepare the user input validation.
+1. Prepare the user input validation.
 2. Collect and retrieve the urls from the data catalog.
 3. Process the images and store the result.